 ***Spoilers for these boxes to follow***

-As I had chosen the Book, Shirt & Goodies Box, each of these boxes came with another comfortable t-shirt appropriately themed and inscribed with quotes from famous novels.
+I chose the Book, Shirt & Goodies Box option, so each of these boxes came with a comfortable t-shirt appropriately themed and inscribed with quotes from famous novels.
 The tees were soft, durable, true-to-size, and often the first item unpacked, acting as the anchor for the rest of the box’s items.

 In addition to the shirt, The Bookish Box’s monthly goodies included bath bombs, coffees/teas, and candles.
 While all these items are standard fare for book-based subscription boxes, I wasn’t blown away by their quality.
 My bath bomb crumbled right out of the package, and the tea I received was crushed and did not steep well.
 Also, the boxes included some odd choices that felt disconnected from the theme.
 For example, I received a flimsy coaster, a tiny tub of body lotion that wouldn’t be a good fit for subscribers with skin allergies – such as myself – and a pool float that, again, felt like a risky choice as not everyone has access to a pool.

-All these goodies were sandwiched in by postcards and prints.
-While I appreciate The Bookish Box’s colorable, monthly doodle print as opposed to other subscription box’s advertisements, I still found these items wasteful.
+They sandwiched all these goodies between postcards and prints.
+While I appreciate The Bookish Box’s colorable, monthly doodle print as opposed to other subscription box’s advertisements, I still found most of these items wasteful.
 The 5×7 card stocks more often than not ended up as confetti in one of my daughter’s art projects before finding their way to the trash.

 Instead, I wish these book boxes would feature more original, literary-themed fan art.
 I’d be much more likely to keep and display original artwork in my library than an image telling me the theme of next month (and reminding me to subscribe!)

-Despite the inclusion of these underwhelming, traditional subscription items, The Bookish Box does stand out with its addition of literary costume jewelry.
+Despite including these underwhelming, traditional subscription items, The Bookish Box stands out with its addition of literary costume jewelry.
 I love to wear simple statement jewelry, and I gravitate toward pieces that display my admiration for the various hobbies and fandoms I enjoy.
-The Bookish Box included in their packages: a bracelet, a very gothic Six of Crows ring, and a rose-gold heart necklace (respectively).
+The Bookish Boxes included: a bracelet, a very gothic Six of Crows ring, and a rose-gold heart necklace (respectively).
 These items really enhanced the box’s value for me.

 Finally, at the bottom of the package was the featured book.
 Unlike other book-themed subscription boxes, The Bookish Box’s titles felt less like the center of the box and more like another part of the overall theme.
 I received only the adult genre books during my subscription, and I was glad to see they were all well-received, newly released titles I hadn’t read.

 Despite these hiccups, I enjoyed my subscription to The Bookish Box.
-The highlight of this book-themed box really was the t-shirt: The Bookish Shop’s shirts are soft, durable, and feature exclusive designs you won’t find anywhere else.
-I’ve received multiple compliments on my t-shirts and will continue to look forward to their new designs and styles.
+The highlight of this book-themed box really is the t-shirt: The Bookish Shop’s shirts are soft, durable, and feature exclusive designs you won’t find anywhere else.
+I’ve received multiple compliments on my shirts and continue to look forward to their new designs and styles.
 Plus, their multi-tiered subscription options offer fresh choices for their subscribers not easily found elsewhere.
 If you just want the t-shirt, you can just get the t-shirt!

-I’ll be checking back to see if they begin offering an option to subscribe to the t-shirt and some bookish jewelry.
+I’ll be checking back to see if they offer an option to subscribe to just the t-shirt and some bookish jewelry.

 If you’re looking to shake up your current subscription box choices, wanting to transition from away from young adult titles but unwilling to give up all the goodies, or if you’re looking to expand your bookish wardrobe, The Bookish Box might be a great fit for you.